LunarG/VulkanTools/BUILD.md

 - vk_image_tests: Test VK image related calls needed by render_test
 - vk_render_tests: Render a single triangle with VK.
 Triangle will be in a .ppm in the current directory at the end of the test.
-- vk_layer_validation_tests: Test Vulkan layers.

 There are also a few shell and Python scripts that run test collections (eg, `run_all_tests.sh`).

-## Linux Demos

-The demos executables can be found in the dbuild/demos directory.
-The demos use DRI 3 to render directly onto window surfaces.
-- vulkaninfo: report GPU properties
-- tri: a textured triangle
-- cube: a textured spinning cube

 ## Linux Render Nodes